SakifAzwad/Meet-Ready/ProjectDocumentation.md

 - In the event page I fetched data from the server based on event id and store in the state.
 I also send booking data to the server using a post request.
 I also populated the data received from server to the ui.

 - I changed all the api calling from fetch to tanstack and axios.

+### Other

+- I implemented automatic email sending after confirmation from the job seeker.